Knowledge Bridging for Empathetic Dialogue Generation: Results and analysis

+As show in Table~\ref{tab:plm}, we also explore if we can improve the performance by integrating KEMP with the pre-trained model on dialogues, i.e, DialoGPT~\cite{ZhangSGCBGGLD20}.
+KEMP-big is the KEMP with the same transformer hyperparameters setups as the DialoGPT.
+KEMP-DialoGPT incorporates the graph-attention layer of emotional context encoder and the cross-attention layer of emotion-dependency decoder into the DialoGPT.
+We can find that pre-trained models is effective in the empathetic dialogue genration because of the huge amount of pre-trained dialogue datasets.
+More important, we see that KEMP-DialoGPT outperforms DialoGPT, which concludes injecting emotional knowledge is able to improve the generation performance.

-\subsection{Case Study}
+\subsection{Case study}

-Cases from MK-EDG and baseline models are listed in Table~\ref{tab:cases}.
-In the first case, MK-EDG generates both coherent and informative responses with a proper negative emotion by replying with ``scared''.
-However, without emotional knowledge, all baselines fail to recognize the negative emotion, i.e., terrified.
-In the second case, MK-EDG model generates the most context-consisten response, which contains context-related word~(``feeling'') and emotion-rated word~(``Oh wow'').
-Both the two cases show that the MK-EDG model can balance the performances between content and emotion.
+Cases from KEMP and baseline models are listed in Table~\ref{tab:cases}.
+In the first case, KEMP generates informative responses with a proper negative emotion by replying with ``\textit{scared}''.
+However, without emotional knowledge, all baselines fail to recognize the negative emotion.
+In the second case, KEMP model generates the most context-consistent response, which contains context-related word~(``\textit{feeling}'') and emotion-rated word~(``\textit{Oh wow}'').
+Both the two cases show that the KEMP can balance the performances between content and emotion.